 Check out this segue, speaking of food…

 Surprise!
 Laura Reiley writes another review that ends with the restaurant being awarded…wait for it…two and a half stars, which is what Reiley awarded the restaurant she reviewed in Wednesday’s paper.
 And in last Thursday’s review.
-Hold on, there’s a two star review here, but don’t worry, the parade of two and a half stars review begins again here, here and here.
-Another two star review here is balanced out by a three star review here, averaging out to, you guessed it, two and a half stars.
+Hold on, there’s a two-star review here, but don’t worry, the parade of two and a half stars review begins again here, here and here.
+Another two-star review here is balanced out by a three- star review here, averaging out to, you guessed it, two and a half stars.
 In fact, if you average out the stars awarded by Reiley this year, you’ll be shocked to learn that her average review is…two and a half stars.
 Reiley needs to go on sabbatical and figure out a new grading system.

 By the way, Mr. Times Online Editor, the food reviews are even more difficult to find now that the newspaper has launched its Things To Do program.
 The Times just does not “get” online.
 Cannot wait for ESPN to come in here and teach them how to run a hyper-local sports site.

-Finally, and this is serious — serious enough that I will devote more time to the issue in a separate post — why did the Times, two years ago, pay so much attention to a rape case which occurred on Central Avenue near Sixth Street, yet has paid little attention to a murder which occurred in basically the same spot?
+Finally, and this is serious — serious enough that I will devote more time to the issue in a separate post — why did the Times, two years ago, pay so much attention to a rape case that occurred on Central Avenue near Sixth Street, yet has paid little attention to a murder that occurred in basically the same spot?
 Oh, that’s right, the victim in the rape case was a white girl, while The Departed in the murder case was a black kid.